sebelga/loix.me/content/_index.md

 tags:
   -
 draft: true
-menu: "main"
+menu:
+    main:
+        weight: 10
 ---

-> Minimalism is not a lack of something.
-It’s simply the perfect amount of something. — Nicholas Burroughs
+> The end of wisdom is to dream high enough not to lose the dream in the seeking of it. — William Faulkner